IRS Tax Audits: One Person's Story and Tips from Tax Experts

 - Does the IRS want to schedule an appointment for you to come into their office and bring your documents with you?
 This is an office audit.

-"[The] most common audit now ... are correspondence audits.
-Usually pretty cut and dried," says Daily.
+"The most common audits now are correspondence audits.
+They're usually pretty cut and dried," says Daily.
 In a correspondence audit, you mail copies of your receipts or other documentation to the IRS, along with any notes or explanations.
-An IRS agent reviews your documentation and lets you know by mail whether there's an adjustment to your tax return.
+An IRS agent reviews your documentation and lets you know by mail whether there will be an adjustment made to your tax return.

-A field audit is where an IRS agent comes to visit you at your business or at your accountant's office.
-"That's a different animal," Daily says, "They use their best auditors."
-He went on, "almost always [the target is a] self-employed person."
+A field audit is where an IRS agent comes to visit you at your place of business or at your accountant's office.
+"That's a different animal," Daily says, "They use their best auditors.
+The target is almost always a self-employed person."

 Tips for Success in a Tax Audit